Walking Pad Buying Guide: What to Look for in 2026

 Noise testing at 2 mph — the critical metric for shared office environments.

 Noise is the spec that determines whether you can use a walking pad in a shared home or during video calls.
+For an in-depth breakdown of the quietest models, see our quietest walking pads guide.

 Noise Sources in Walking Pads